Finding your Goodman AC age is quite simple if you know where to look. Finding your Goodman furnace age is the exact same process.

-Checking the age of Goodman HVAC equipment is quite simple if you know where to look.
-Goodman equipment has to be by far the most popular brand I see daily.
+Goodman HVAC equipment has to be by far the most popular brand I see daily.
 I don’t track the percentages, but I would guess well over 50% of the HVAC equipment I see as a home inspector is Goodman.

 This is partly due to the brand’s low cost and widespread availability- even through internet sales where most brands of HVAC equipment are not available, Goodman is.
 When things are cheap and easy to get your hands on, you’ll no doubt see more of it.

-Aging your Goodman A/C, furnace, or heat pump is easy if you know where to look on the label.
+Aging your Goodman air conditioning, furnace, or heat pump is easy if you know where to look on the label.
+Goodman is not the only brand that decodes their equipment like this either, aging Daikin HVAC equipment uses the same system.

-The first 4 digits will give everything you need to know to age a piece of Goodman HVAC Equipment.
+The first 4 digits will give everything you need to know to age a piece of Goodman AC, Furnace, or Heat Pump.
 The first two digits will be the year of manufacturing, and the second two digits will be the month.

 How to age a Goodman Gas Furnace?